javitorres/datalakeStudio/README.md

 </p>

 # Datalake Studio

-Datalake Studio is a Python/HTML/Javascript application to explore datasets.
-You can explore your datafiles using the incredible DuckDB engine.
+Datalake Studio is an enhanced Data Exploration and Management tool

+## Key Features of Datalake Studio:

-You can load files directly from your computer, from a URL, or from an S3 bucket.
-You also can download data from your PostgreSQL Databases
+<b>Versatile Data Loading Options:</b> Users can effortlessly upload data from a several sources: directly from local computer, via a URL, or from an Amazon S3 bucket.
+Additionally, it supports direct data downloads from PostgreSQL databases, enhancing its utility for database administrators and data analysts.

+<b>Several data formats and origins:</b> Embracing a wide range of data formats, the platform is compatible with CSV, TSV, and Shapefile formats.
+This flexibility ensures that users can work with their preferred data types without the need for tedious conversions.

-If you have ChatGPT credentials, you can use the SQL assistant, which will have context about the tables and their fields.
+<b>ChatGPT Integration with SQL Assistants:</b> Users with ChatGPT credentials can use the power of SQL assistants.
+These assistants provide contextual understanding about tables and their fields, making data manipulation and query formulation more intuitive and efficient.

-Frontend is built with Vue.js and backend with Python Flask.
+<b>Enhancement through Remote APIs:</b> Users have the ability to enrich their data by integrating information from remote APIs.
+This feature opens up endless possibilities for data augmentation and cross-referencing, providing a more holistic view of the data landscape.

+<b>API Exposure for Data Sharing:</b> After completing data transformation processes, users can conveniently expose their data through APIs.
+This feature allows for easy sharing and collaboration, making Datalake Studio not just a tool for data exploration, but also a platform for data distribution.

 # Project build with Docker